 ResourceCo Wetherill Park RRF Plant: Sydney, Australia

 Many communities and businesses are developing new ways to reduce and better manage Municipal Solid Waste (MSW), trash or garbage.
 This requires a coordinated mix of practices that includes source reduction, recycling (including mulching and composting) and disposal of garbage that would normally end up in landfills.
 Waste to Energy plants are able to convert non-recyclable waste into usable forms of energy including heat, fuels, and electricity.
-These plants help reduce greenhouse gases and generate clean energy.
+The wood recycling equipment we manufacture here helps waste-to-energy plants accomplish their goal and assists in the reduction of greenhouse gases and the generation of clean energy.

 There are a number of other new and emerging technologies that are able to produce energy from waste and other fuels without direct combustion.
 Many of these technologies have the potential to produce more electric power from the same amount of fuel than would be possible by direct combustion.
 This is mainly due to the separation of corrosive components (ash) from the converted fuel, thereby allowing higher combustion temperatures in e.g. boilers, gas turbines, internal combustion engines, gas turbines and fuel cells.
 Some are able to efficiently convert the energy into liquid or gaseous fuels.